-For more information on designing, administering, and maintaining a DBMaker database, refer to the Database Administrator's Guide.

-For more information on the tools and utilities provided with DBMaker, refer to the dmSQL User's Guide, the JDBA Tool User's Guide, or the Server Manager User's Guide.

-For more information on other Java tools provided with DBMaker, refer to the JDBA Tool User's Guide or the JConfiguration Tool Reference.

-For more information on the SQL language implemented by DBMaker, refer to the SQL Command and Function Reference.

-For more information on the ESQL/C language implemented by DBMaker, refer to the ESQL/C Programmer's Reference.
-For more information on error and warning messages, refer to the Error and Message Reference.
+- For an introduction to DBMaker's capabilities and functions, refer to the DBMaker Tutorial. - For more information on designing, administering, and maintaining a DBMaker database, refer to the Database Administrator's Guide. - For more information on other Java tools provided with DBMaker, refer to the JDBA Tool User's Guide or the JConfiguration Tool Reference. - For more information on the SQL language implemented by DBMaker, refer to the SQL Command and Function Reference. - For more information on the ESQL/C language implemented by DBMaker, refer to the ESQL/C Programmer's Reference. - For more information on error and warning messages, refer to the Error and Message Reference. - For more information on the native ODBC API and JDBC API, refer to the ODBC Programmer's Guide and JDBC Programmer's Guide. - For more information on the DCI COBOL Interface, refer to the DCI User's Guide.